What is the Primary Election?

 In the Primary Election, some contests are affected by political party and other contests are not.

-- In other contests, all voters vote for the same set of candidates.
+- In non-partisan contests, all voters vote for the same set of candidates.
 The two candidates who receive the most votes advance to the General Election.
 Or, if a single candidate receives more than 50% of the vote in the Primary Election, they are the winner of the General Election as well.

 Who Is on my Primary Election Ballot?